Rona Siddiqui

 Career Highlights

-• Music director for the Obie Award– and Pulitzer Prize–winning A Strange Loop
+• Music Director for the Tony Award and Pulitzer Prize winner, A Strange Loop

 Awards

-• Recipient of the ASCAP Harold Adamson Lyric Award
+• Recipient of the ASCAP Foundation Harold Adamson Lyric Award

 • Recipient of the ASCAP Foundation Mary Rodgers/Lorenz Hart Award

-• Recipient of the 2020 Special Citations Obie Award for A Strange Loop
+• Recipient of the 2020 Obie Award for Special Citations for A Strange Loop

 • Recipient of the 2020 Jonathan Larson Grant from the American Theatre Wing